The-Mastoget-Organization/about/README.md

 Mastoget is your decentralized feed retriever for the Mastodon network.
 This amazing site feeds all the public posts posted across the entire Mastodon network to your web browser.
 <br><br>
-Mastoget can retrieve randomly selected Mastodon-instances (CURRENTLY 6) at a time this is to avoid overloading this site's servers (and unstable instances causes Mastoget to blank out) as every visitor visit means an individual request to these Mastodon instances.
+Mastoget can retrieve posts from 207 Mastodon Instances.
+Though, limited at first load but due to lazyload (progressive loading), posts from each instances appear one by one as you scroll.
 <br><br>
 We use relays and processors so that the entire Mastoget system will not fall when the traffic boosts up and to avoid downtimes.